Sony Xperia 1 IV: Camera

 All 3 cameras of the 1 IV use ZEISS T✻ (T-Star) anti-reflective coating on each lens and has support for 4K video recording up to 120 FPS and 2K for up to 120 FPS like its predecessors, and it improves on the 20 FPS burst feature where it is now available on all 3 cameras.
-Digital zoom on the main camera can reach the equivalent of 300mm with the "AI super resolution zoom" first featured on the 1 III.
+Digital zoom on the main camera can reach the equivalent of 300 mm with the "AI super resolution zoom" first featured on the 1 III.
 It also has improved Realtime Tracking with enhanced Eye AF for human, animals and birds, instantly locking focus on the subject's eyes without losing track upon sudden loss of focus from the frame.

 For the first time, a new 12 MP front-facing camera with support for 4K video recording is present in the 1 IV.
 Surprisingly, it is the Sony IMX663 (in place of the previous Samsung ISOCELL sensor), the same sensor that was first used as the telephoto sensor for the Xperia 1 III and the Xperia PRO-I, making it on-par with the likes of Google's Pixel 6 Pro smartphone and marking another improvement over its predecessors' outdated 8 MP-resolution front cameras.

 Software

-The Xperia 1 IV runs on the latest Android 12, with promise for 2 major Android software revisions and 2 years of software support.
-It is also equipped with 3 different camera apps specifically made to take advantage of the 1 IV's camera hardware: "Photo Pro", developed by Sony's α (Alpha) camera division, focuses on the full manual control setup and configuration commonly seen on Sony Alpha line of professional cameras; the professional movie-oriented "Cinema Pro", developed by Sony's cinematography division CineAlta, and the "Basic Mode" first seen on the 1 III, replacing the stock camera app but with additional controls from the "Photo Pro".
+The Xperia 1 IV runs on the latest Android 12, with promise for 2 major Android software revisions and 3 years of software support.
+It is also equipped with 3 different camera apps specifically made to take advantage of the 1 IV's camera hardware: “Photo Pro”, developed by Sony's α (Alpha) camera division, focuses on the full manual control setup and configuration commonly seen on Sony Alpha line of professional cameras; the professional movie-oriented “Cinema Pro”, developed by Sony's cinematography division CineAlta, and the “Basic Mode” first seen on the 1 III, replacing the stock camera app but with additional controls from the “Photo Pro”.